South Western Highway Pemberton turnoff to Walpole

-- Widening South Western Highway between the Pemberton turnoff and Walpole.
+- Widening the highway between the Pemberton turnoff and Walpole.

 - Work is being undertaken in stages over a number of years.

 - There is currently no funding available for the next stage between Vasse Highway and Middleton Road.

 Image: South Western Highway with wide shoulder seals

 We plan to increase the seal width from 6 m to 10 m, including the construction of fully sealed new shoulders.
 Where possible we will improve safety of road verges by flattening batter slopes and protecting or removing roadside hazards (predominantly large trees).